Frequently Asked Questions

 When will I know my FOCUS courses?

-Students will be able to see their FOCUS course when bookbag opens for first-year registration.
+Students will be able to see their FOCUS course when the shopping cart opens for first-year registration.

 How do I register for my FOCUS courses?

-The Focus Program and Registrar’s offices register students for their FOCUS courses.
-Students cannot add or drop a FOCUS class.
-Students apply to FOCUS-the program-not to a specific course.
-Each cluster offers a range of interrelated seminars and features a community element while fulfilling Duke curriculum requirements.
+The FOCUS Program and Registrar’s offices register students for their FOCUS courses.
+Students cannot add or drop a FOCUS class

 I’m in a class I didn’t pick on my application.
 How do I change classes?

-Due to FOCUS classes having a maximum of 18 students in each course, we cannot guarantee all students will be placed into the courses they marked as their preference on the application.
-Additionally, FOCUS directors make course decision based on the best combination of classes in a cluster for the students, which make not be the student classes as the student preference.
+Due to FOCUS classes having a maximum of 18 students per course, we cannot guarantee that all students will be placed into the courses they marked as their preference on the application.
+Additionally, FOCUS directors make course decisions based on the best combination of classes in a cluster for the students, which may not be the students' preferred classes.

-If you have a conflict that might require a course change, please contact your cluster director and the Focus Program office.
+If you have a conflict that might require a course change, please contact the faculty director of your cluster and the FOCUS Program office.
 However, we cannot guarantee a course change, no matter the reason.

 What if I need to drop FOCUS?

-We understand that things will come up that require students to drop FOCUS.
-If you need to drop, please contact the Focus Program office and your cluster director.
+We understand that unforeseen circumstances may arise that require students to drop FOCUS.
+If you need to drop, please contact the FOCUS Program office and the faculty director or your cluster.
 You will not be able to add/drop FOCUS courses yourself.
-Withdrawal from the Focus Program is discouraged after registration has been completed as it is harder to find other classes to fill your schedule.
+Note that all Trinity students are required to complete the First-Year Experience.
+Withdrawal from the FOCUS Program is not only discouraged after registration has been completed, but it is also contingent on availability in the Constellations program.